kevL/yata/ReadMe.txt

 Note that frozen-col cells cannot be selected or edited.

-OPERATIONS ON LARGE TABLES (tens of thousands of Rows) WILL TAKE A LONG TIME.
+OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
-Example: loading Placeables.2da with ~25,000 rows takes 15-20 seconds, while Sorting descending by ID (which involves shuffling every row) takes about 4 minutes on my decently fast computer.
+Example: loading or changing the table-font of Placeables.2da with ~25,000 rows takes about 15 seconds on my decently fast computer.

 Settings.Cfg file